 When people hear the term “distracted driving,” they think of cell phone use and texting.
 The term encompasses anything taking your attention away from driving.
 Applying makeup, eating, and changing music on your iPhone are all distracted driving.
 In California, cell phone use and electronic device use are illegal and can result in heavy fines.
-If you or a loved one has been involved in an accident with a distracted driver, the San Jose car accident lawyers at Henshaw & Henry, PC can help.
+If you or a loved one has been involved in an accident with a distracted driver, the San Jose car accident lawyers at Henshaw Law Office can help.
 Call us immediately to begin a free consultation.

 California law prohibits the use of cell phones and texting during driving.
 This includes talking while holding the phone to your ear or in your hand.
 Adults can use cell phones hands-free, with speaker phone or Bluetooth.
 For drivers under the age of 18, it is against the law to use any electronic devices, including hands-free, speaker phone, and Bluetooth devices.